RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     - **Subscription**: Choose the Azure subscription you want to use
     - **Resource group**: Select `rg-commander-workshop`
     - **Service name**: Enter a unique name for the service
-    - **Region**: Choose the region you selected for your resource group
+    - **Region**: Choose the region you selected for your AI Foundry resource
     - **Pricing tier**: Select `Basic`

     ![Create AI Search service](assets/7-create-ai-search-service.png)